-Weight gain during pregnancy can also affect self-esteem and increase the risk of depression, as can breatfeeding problems. .
+Weight gain during pregnancy can also affect self-esteem and increase the risk of depression, as can problems with breastfeeding.

 The length of time the mother spends in the hospital may be related to her emotional well-being.
 There is evidence that early discharge increases the risk of developing depression.

-The birth of a first child is a particularly stressful event for new mothers and seems to have a greater relationship to depression than do the birth of a second or third child.
+The birth of a first child is a particularly stressful event for new mothers and seems to have a greater relationship to depression than does the birth of a second or a third child.